fncokg/pytextgrid/docs/benchmarks.md

 ### Key Findings

-`pytextgrid` dominates both tasks.
+`gridio` dominates both tasks.
 It's ~8x faster than `textgrid` and over 170x faster than `parselmouth`.
-You should prefer `pytextgrid` for large-scale TextGrid processing due to its superior performance.
+You should prefer `gridio` for large-scale TextGrid processing due to its superior performance.

 ## Running the Benchmark